 No 3 – Carlow Shopping Centre

-The building is haunted by a ghost.
-This is the ghost of Lucinda Sly – the last woman who was publicly hanged in a former jail.
+The building is haunted by the ghost of Lucinda Sly – the last woman who was publicly hanged in a former jail.

-In March 1835, ten thousand people crowded the streets of Carlow watched the hanging of Lucinda Sly and John Dempsey.
+In March 1835, ten thousand people crowded the streets of Carlow to watch the hanging of Lucinda Sly and John Dempsey.
 It was the last such public execution in Carlow town.
 Sly and Dempsey were convicted of the murder of Lucinda’s husband.
-A plaque commemorating the event was placed in the Carlow Shopping Center, 180 years after Lucinda Sly was hung.
+A plaque commemorating the event was placed in the Carlow Shopping Centre, 180 years after Lucinda Sly was hung.

 Based on the events of Carlow in 1834 and 1835, the novel “Lucinda Sly A Women Hanged” by the famous Irish author Maidhc Dainín Ó Sé won the 2008 Oireachtas Literary Award.

-Meanwhile, Mend i Makedo Teatr Co, in conjunction with the George Bernard Shaw Theater Carlow, staged the play “Lucina Sly” between March and May 2015, written and directed by John MacKenn.
+Meanwhile, Mend I Makedo Teatr Co, in conjunction with the George Bernard Shaw Theater Carlow, staged the play “Lucina Sly” between March and May 2015, written and directed by John McKenna.